2023–24 European windstorm season: Storm Elin (Vanja)

 Storm Elin was one of the two storms that were named by Met Éireann on 9 December 2023.
 This first one was named in the early hours on 9 December 2023.
 The storm was subsequently named Vanja by the Free University of Berlin the next day, 10 December 2023.

 The storm hit Ireland, generating gale-force winds and severe gusts which caused travel disruptions during Saturday.
 Orange wind warnings had already been issued by Met Éireann for Wicklow, Dublin and County Donegal.
 Yellow wind warnings were also issued for County Clare, County Tipperary, County Cavan and County Monaghan.

 Storm Elin then affected the United Kingdom, where the Met Office issued yellow rain warnings for Northern Ireland for County Antrim, County Down, County Tyrone and County Londonderry There was also a broad yellow wind warning covering large parts of Wales and the southwest of England to the coast of East Anglia, where in parts 40–60 mph gusts were expected.
 Some areas in north Wales were forecast to have winds of 70+ mph.

 The Environment Agency had already issued 33 flood warnings for England, indicating potential flash flooding (including for the River Ouse, Yorkshire, with 150 flood alerts in force.
 As for Ireland, Met Éireann issued orange and yellow rain and wind warnings to 22 counties overnight in order to prepare for the upcoming storm on Sunday.

+Damage due to high winds from Storm Elin was reported in Sheffield.
+A lone sycamore tree, described as "iconic" by locals, was felled in Graves Park.
+Two other trees were felled elsewhere in the park, one of which damaged a childrens' play area and the other crushed a greenhouse and destroyed a 200-year-old stone wall.